abhinavprakash199/Advanced-Physical-Design-using-OpenLane-SKY130/README.md

 - After placement optimization, timing analysis will be set up using an idle clock, which has no wire delays and no clock buffer-related delays because CTS has not yet been completed.

-Placement is now focused on congestion rather than timing.
+Placement is now focused on **congestion rather than timing**.
 Standard cells are also not placed on the floorplan stage; rather, they are placed on the placement stage.
 The cells that are placed on the floorplan stage are macros or preplaced cells.

+#### Placement is done on two stages:
+- **Global Placement** is placement without legalisations with the intention of cutting down on wirelength.The main function of Global Placement is to reduce wirelengthand in OpenLANE use the concept of of the HPWL (Half Perimeter Wirelength) reduction concept.
+- **Detailed Placement** is placement with legalisation(legalisation is more required for timing point of view), where the standard cells must be adjacent, in standard rows, and without overlaps.
+#### Run Placement in OpenLANE
+- To run Global Placement in OpenLANE run `% run_placement` command in openlane
+- This command is a wrapper which does global placement (performed by RePlace tool),, optimization by Resier's  tool, and ReSer's detailed placement functions (by OpenDP tool).
+- It shows hundreds of iterations with HPWL and OVFL displayed.
+If the overflow is getting smaller, the algorithm is considered to be converging.
+It additionally verifies legality.

+magic -T /home/kunalg123/Desktop/work/tools/openlane_working_dir/pdks/sky130A/libs.tech/magic/sky130A.tech lef read ../../tmp/merged.lef def read picorv32a.placement.def

+**COMPLETE SKY130_D2_SK2**